 The main benefit of a cash facility is that you only pay interest on the loan when you actually release the money from your home.
-If, for example, you were offered £50,000 and you took it all as a lump sum at the very beginning, you would pay interest on £50,000 for the full life of the loan.
-If you took £20,000 of your available £50,000 in the first year, perhaps to do some home improvements, you would pay interest on the £20,000 for the full life of the loan.
+If, for example, you were offered £50,000 and you took it all as a lump sum at the very beginning, you would pay interest on £50,000 (plus the accumulated interest) for the full life of the loan.
+If you took £20,000 of your available £50,000 in the first year, perhaps to do some home improvements, you would pay interest on the £20,000 (plus the accumulated interest) for the full life of the loan.
 If you borrowed another £10,000 five years later, you would only then start paying interest on this amount - so you would have saved five years' interest on that £10,000.

 Enhanced lifetime mortgage

 An enhanced lifetime mortgage could allow more cash to be released from your property than a standard lifetime mortgage, depending on lifestyle and medical factors that are taken into consideration.
 These factors include health and lifestyle issues such as weight, blood pressure, medical conditions and whether or not you smoke.
 Like lifetime mortgages, enhanced lifetime mortgages are secured against your home.

 With a home reversion plan an investment company buys, or arranges for someone else to buy, part or all of your property.
 You receive the sale proceeds as cash which can be paid as regular instalments or as a single cash lump sum and retain the right to live in your home for the rest of your life.